jarnovanleeuwen/php-tikkie/README.md

 ⚠️ Tikkie has announced that on **01-01-2021** it will stop supporting the Tikkie Payment Request API (the API that this library implements) in favor of the new Tikkie API.
 See https://medium.com/abn-amro-developer/abn-amro-introduces-the-new-tikkie-api-87c8bb54720a for more information, including a roadmap.

 Currently, I am not planning to update this library.
-This might change in the feature, but meanwhile PRs are welcome.
+This might change in the future, but meanwhile PRs are welcome.

 ---